AdamTakvam/DrBash/README.md

 * Sources: [nothing]
 * What happens when I source it?
 Nothing.
 * What does this file provide?
 A collection of powerful methods to serializing, deserialkizing, and making bulk edits to arrays.

+# The Environment Commands
+These scripts are intended to be sourced into one's environment - usually in ~/.bashrc - to serve as complimentary commands to the ones Bash natively provides.
+As such, the script files themselves are of little interest.
+The important part is the commands themselves, of which there can be many per file.
+So, lets dig in...

+[work in progress]

 # Environment Variables
 You're going to want to define these in your .bashrc file: